 Samsung upped its flagship game in 2019 with the Galaxy Note 10 and Note 10 Plus.
 Both phones remain two of the best Android smartphones you can get even today.
 They’re the culmination of Samsung’s improved design efforts during the last few years and are visually striking smartphones.
 As good as they are, Galaxy Note 10 devices aren’t without their problems.
 Here’s a roundup of some Samsung Galaxy Note 10 and Galaxy Note 10 Plus problems and potential ways to fix them.

-Editor’s note: Not every Galaxy Note 10 and Note 10 Plus has these issues.
+Editor’s note: Not every Samsung Galaxy Note 10 and Note 10 Plus has these problems.
 You’re very likely to never run into them.

 Problem #1: Accidental screen touches

 With a huge 6.8-inch display, the Galaxy Note 10 Plus isn’t the easiest phone to hold.
 Even the Galaxy Note 10 with a smaller 6.3-inch screen is probably too big for some people.
 Unsurprisingly, many users have come across accidental screen touches and interactions when finding the perfect grip.
 Not helping are the curved sides.
 They look great in pictures but can make accidental screen touches more likely to happen.

 - Turn on Accidental touch protection with the Display section in Settings.